-The contingent fee agreement (CFA) is a document that you and your attorney review and sign together.
-The document discusses a number of important things that you need to agree to and be aware of as your case progresses.
-The critical part of a contingent fee contract is the fee.
-“Contingent” fee means the fee is contingent on something.
+A “contingent” fee means the fee is contingent on something.
 In the case of an attorney contingent fee, this means the fee is contingent on the attorney winning or settling your case.
-There is no up front fee.
+With a contingent fee agreement, there is no upfront fee.
 Rather, the attorney takes a fee out of the monetary recovery the attorney obtains for you.
 If there is no monetary recovery or the attorney loses the case, there is no fee.